yschen25/Kuan_Message_Board/README.md

 * **2018.09.11**

-         * Add meta tags
+         * Adding meta tags
-         * Fix the textarea field doesn't clear when reload the website in IE and Edge
+         * Fixing the textarea field doesn't clear when reload the website in IE and Edge
-         * Fix it can't type in the textarea in firefox
+         * Fixing it can't type in the textarea in firefox
 <br/>